Clinical Psychology Training Programme

 Sarah Snowden - Programme Co-ordinator

-Susan Walker - Programme Assistant
+To be appointed - Programme Assistant

 Many members of the Division of Psychological and Social Medicine, other Divisions within the Leeds Institute of Health Sciences, and the School of Psychology contribute teaching and research supervision to the programme.
 We encourage trainees to make professional and academic links within the discipline of psychology and at an interdisciplinary level with psychiatry and other healthcare professions.